clover/remote-pay-cloud/README.md

 The application will launch directly without a redirect.

 ####Define how your program will use the Clover object
-#####In this example, we create a custom ICloverConnectorListener that accepts a connector instance.
+#####In this example, we define a custom ICloverConnectorListener that accepts a connector instance, then create an
+instance of the listener and add it to the connector.
 ```
 var ExampleCloverConnectorListener = Class.create( clover.remotepay.ICloverConnectorListener, {
     initialize: function (cloverConnector) {
         this.cloverConnector = cloverConnector;
     },
+    ...
+    var connectorListener = new ExampleCloverConnectorListener(connector);
+    connector.addCloverConnectorListener(connectorListener);
     ...
 ```
 ####The listener waits to be told that the connection is ready, then begins a sale by creating the request for $100